 Greek and Roman women lived in a world where there were strict gender roles, where each person was judged by gender standards of conduct.
 The men in these societies were placed above women; they maintained control and possessed overall freedom.

 Men were active in public life and free to come and go as they pleased, however, a woman's life was sheltered.
 In the case of the Greeks, a woman's life was largely confined to the house they lived in.
-Their role was of homemaker, where they were expected to be good wives and mothers and those were the only activities that they engaged in.
+Their role was of a homemaker, where they were expected to be good wives and mothers and those were the only activities that they engaged in.

 The Romans allowed their women a less confining existence but, the idea of giving them equality outside the home was not even thought in the Roman world.